How to Get a Work Permit in Vietnam – A Detailed Guide for Foreigners 2025

 Who Needs a Work Permit in Vietnam?

-According to current Vietnamese law, any foreign national who wishes to work legally in Vietnam for more than 30 cumulative days in a calendar year must obtain a work permit, unless they qualify for an exemption.
+According to current Vietnamese law, any foreign national who wishes to work legally in Vietnam must obtain a work permit, unless they qualify for an exemption.

 Work permits apply to foreign nationals working under the following arrangements:

-- Assignment by a foreign parent company to its Vietnamese branch (intra-company transfer)
+• Assignment by a foreign parent company to its commercial presence in Vietnam (intra-company transfer)

 Legal Basis and Regulatory Landscape in 2025